pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m58/index.md

 Sometimes, you may want to force the replacement of a resource even if the changes you've made to that resource don't indicate that they require a replacement.
 One example is Kubernetes `CustomResourceDefinition`s: many CRDs can't be updated in place due to forward-incompatibilities, so you may need to force a replacement.
 Previously, you could do this by changing the physical name of the resource, but there are cases where it is important to keep the physical name the same.

-Now, you can use the new `replaceOnChange` resource option to force a resource to be replaced when the specified properties are changed.
-This can be combined with the existing `deleteBeforeReplace` resource option to force a resource to be deleted before it's replaced.
+You can use the new `replaceOnChange` resource option to force resource replacement when the specified properties are changed.
+This can be combined with the existing `deleteBeforeReplace` resource option to force a resource to be deleted before replacement.
 For example, you can specify that an AWS S3 Bucket resource be replaced every time its index document changes:

 ```typescript
 const bucket = new aws.s3.Bucket("my-bucket", {